Lisbon Airport to Cascais in 2026 - Best Transport Options

 Buy a Viva Viagem card at the airport desk and load it with €15 for a day of travel.
 This single card keeps you efficient at the arrival and feels privacy-friendly, since you don’t flash multiple tickets at each gate.

 - Viva Viagem card: €0.50 deposit, reusable across metro, buses, trams, and CP trains within the Lisbon region.
-Top up at machines, counters, or online when available; keep the balance within the card for seamless next legs of your trip.
+Top up at machines, counters, or online when available; keep the balance within the card for smooth next legs of your trip.

 - Fare guidance: from the airport to central Lisbon by metro is typically €1.60–€2.00 with Viva Viagem; from Cais do Sodré to Cascais the one-way fare is about €4.50.
 If you’re planning a busy day, a total cost around €10–€20 for a round of rides is realistic.
 For a faster but more expensive option, a taxi or ride-hail can be €60–€75 depending on traffic and the hour.